valevo/AlgorithmicAestheticsPresentation/README.md

  - applying automated aesthetic measurements/judgements to the music produced by/with our Neural Net fits into the agenda of using AI as a mirror for ourselves: <br>
    it is arguably impossible for us to explore certain areas of the musical space, but this can be done with the help of our Neural Net; the measured aesthetic value of music in such areas and our own subjective judgements in comparison shed light on our aesthetics and taste

+ - agency and aesthetics: assigning agency to our Neural Net in connection to the fact that we do not quite understand its inner workings implies that we do not have a clear conception of the Net's aestetic and need to figure out empirically what that is and how closely it matches ours

 # Papers